arjunagi-a-rehman/sat_result_maneger_backend/README.md

 5. **Access the Application:**
    Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the SAT Results Manager application.

 Now, you have successfully deployed and run the SAT Results Manager application.
 Feel free to use the provided APIs and explore the functionality.
-If you encounter any issues or have questions, please refer to the README files in each repository for more information.
+If you encounter any issues or have questions, please reachout to me

-Happy coding!